 Sources of nighttime lighting associated with the projects would be minimal and limited to the O&M facilities.
-Motion sensitive, directional security lights would be installed to provide adequate illumination at points of ingress/egress pursuant to County of Imperial Building Code Requirements (see Title 9, Division 3, Chapter 1: Special Development Standards, of the County's Zoning Ordinance).
+Motion sensitive, directional security lights would be installed to provide adequate illumination at points of ingress/egress pursuant to County of Imperial Building Code Requirements. (see Title 9, Division 3, Chapter 1: Special Development Standards, of the County's Zoning Ordinance).
 All lighting will be directed downward and shielded to focus illumination on the desired areas only and to minimize light trespass in accordance with applicable County requirements.
+All lighting would be directed downward and shielded to confine direct rays to the project site and muted to the maximum extent consistent with safety and operational necessity (Title 9, Division 17, Chapter 2: Specific Standards for all Renewable Energy Projects, of the County's Zoning Ordinance).
 If additional lighting should be required for nighttime maintenance, portable lighting equipment would be used.
 Based on these considerations, the projects are not anticipated to create a new source of substantial light which would adversely affect nighttime views in the project area and the impact is considered less than significant.